vanhoefm/fragattacks/research/README.md

 - Tool will automatically quit after a test completed or timed out.

-- Tool detects if the 4-way handshake is looping or if there is not replly to a rekey request (`--rekey-req`).
+- Tool detects if the 4-way handshake is looping or if there is no reply to a rekey request (`--rekey-req`).

-- When using an external DHCP server, the tool will now send rekey EAPOL frames with as destination address the AP (instead of the DHCP server).
+- When using an external DHCP server, the tool will now always send EAPOL frames with as destination address the AP (instead of the DHCP server).
+This is important in mixed key and cache attack tests when using an external DHCP server.

-- When acting as a client, the tool will send EAPOL Rekey Request with a Replay Counter of one instead of zero.
+- When testing an AP using `--rekey-req` the tool will now send EAPOL Rekey Request with a Replay Counter of one instead of zero.

 - Debug output now shows the correct (group) key when encrypting broadcast/multicast frames.
 This does not influence any test results, it only changes the output of the test tool.

-- Clarified that all commands can test both clients and APs unless noted otherwise.
+- Clarified that all commands in this README can test both clients and APs unless noted otherwise.

 - Clarified the description of cache attacks, Broadcast fragment, and A-MSDU EAPOL attack tests in this README.

+- Clarified that it's important to test both the 2.4 and 5 GHz band in this README.

 **Version 1.1 (20 October 2020)**: